The Breakfast Club: A Social Psychology Perspective

 Group Dynamics and Intragroup Conflict

-The dynamics of group behavior also play a significant role in The Breakfast Club.
+The dynamics of group behaviour also play a significant role in The Breakfast Club.
 At the beginning of the film, the students operate as five individuals who see themselves as fundamentally different from one another.
 They represent distinct social categories and engage in intergroup conflict, where tension arises from the perception of group differences.
 Bender, in particular, antagonizes the others, exploiting their vulnerabilities to reinforce the group divisions.

 However, as the day progresses, the students begin to form a cohesive group through a process known as group cohesion.
 In social psychology, group cohesion refers to the bonds that link members of a group together.
 It is influenced by factors like shared goals, mutual support, and self-disclosure.
 In the film, the act of sharing personal stories—Brian’s academic pressure, Andrew’s strained relationship with his father, Claire’s insecurities, Allison’s isolation, and Bender’s troubled home life—creates a sense of empathy and understanding among the students.